wp-plugins/google-ajax-translation/README.txt

 == Installation ==

-1. Download the plugin archive and expand it (you've likely already done this).
+1. Download the plugin archive and expand it if you haven't already.
 2. Put the `google-ajax-translation` folder into your `wp-content/plugins/` directory.
 3. Go to the Plugins page in your Administration Panel and click "Activate" for Google AJAX Translation.
 4. Change the settings from Setting -> Google Translation.